-So the idea is simple enough – each of these boards is DIRT cheap… the MT3608 boosters are able to output 2 amps. the smaller charging board however is only able to output a little over 0.5 amps – useless for powering, say a Pi3.
+So the basic idea is simple enough – each of these boards is DIRT cheap… the MT3608 boosters are able to output 2 amps. the smaller charging board however is only able to output a little over 0.5 amps – useless for powering, say a Pi3.
 So – the little board at the bottom charges the battery as long as there is incoming 5v.
 Similarly as long as there is incoming power, the top booster powers the Pi…. it’s output being 5.8 roughly, dropped by a diode.
 The middle board, powered by the battery, has a SLIGHTLY lower output voltage and so thanks to the diode arrangement does nothing.

 If the power fails, the top board outputs nothing – and so the middle board takes over.